True Faith (band): Early career

-The band received a Music Television Asia "Best Video Award" in 2000 for the video "Awit Para Sa Kanya" (Song For Her).
-"Memories Are Cheap: The Best of Truefaith, 1993-2000," produced by True Faith and Darrell James Laxamana, was also released that year.
-The album featured a new track "Kung O.K.
-Lang Sa'yo", a one-acoustic guitar ballad featuring then-new member Jay Valencia on guitars.
-This album also includes a remix version of "Get It On".
+The band received an MTV Asia Best Video Award in 2000 for the video for "Awit Para sa Kanya" ("Song For Her") from the album Memories Are Cheap: The Best of True Faith, 1993–2000, produced by True Faith and Darrell James Laxamana.
+The album featured a new track, "Kung O.K.
+Lang Sa'yo," an acoustic guitar ballad that included new member Jay Valencia.
+This album also included a remixed version of "Get It On."